Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-Usage Description: Can only be used with regular columns, selection, or projection functions; cannot be used with aggregation functions.
+Usage Notes: Can only be used with normal columns, selection, and projection functions, not with aggregation functions.

 COS